bodrick/awesome/README.md

 *   [josStorer/RWKV-Runner](https://github.com/josStorer/RWKV-Runner) - A RWKV management and startup tool, full automation, only 8MB.
 And provides an interface compatible with the OpenAI API.
 RWKV is a large language model that is fully open source and available for commercial use.
 *   [ChatGPTNextWeb/NextChat](https://github.com/ChatGPTNextWeb/NextChat) - ✨ Light and Fast AI Assistant.
 Support: Web | iOS | MacOS | Android |  Linux | Windows
 *   [Portkey-AI/gateway](https://github.com/Portkey-AI/gateway) - A blazing fast AI Gateway with integrated guardrails.
 Route to 200+ LLMs, 50+ AI Guardrails with 1 fast & friendly API.
+*   [promptslab/Awesome-Prompt-Engineering](https://github.com/promptslab/Awesome-Prompt-Engineering) - This repository contains a hand-curated resources for Prompt Engineering with a focus on Generative Pre-trained Transformer (GPT), ChatGPT, PaLM etc
 *   [ferdium/ferdium-app](https://github.com/ferdium/ferdium-app) - All your services in one place, built by the community
 *   [vultix/ts-results](https://github.com/vultix/ts-results) - A typescript implementation of Rust's Result object.
 *   [VirtualEstatePlanner/MegaDocker](https://github.com/VirtualEstatePlanner/MegaDocker) - A tool to easily generate docker swarm stacks